-The Warrumbungles, home to Australia’s first and only International Dark Sky Park and some of Australia’s most unique mountainous landscapes.
+The Warrumbungles, home to Australia’s first International Dark Sky Park and some of Australia’s most unique mountainous landscapes.
 We all know it’s hard to beat the serenity of staring towards the stars and the glistening milky way, and this is just the place to do so.
 Being a dark sky area, there is zilch light pollution, so the stars shine brighter than you’ve ever seen before!
 You’ll also be intrigued by the epic shapes of the rugged volcanic mountains and the ever changing vegetation.
 Rising out of the surrounding desert plains, these mountains feel oddly placed, truly wild and otherworldly.
 The Warrumbungles experience will take you out of this planet.

 How to get there: